Do you need a lot of money to start investing?

 Why small beginnings still matter

-You don’t invest to impress anyone… You invest to give time a chance to work in your favour.
+You’re not investing to impress anyone… You’re simply giving time a chance to work in your favour.

 Pou résumé

-Consistency and patience matter far more than the size of your first step.
-A common enemy of both is fear (especially around losses).
+Consistency and patience matter way more than how big your first step is.
+A common enemy of both is fear (especially the fear of losing money).
 That’s why it helps to look at whether investing is actually risky, and what that risk truly means.